for the Fairfax Genealogical Society 2018-2019 Programs

 The Fairfax Genealogical Society will begin accepting speaker proposals for its 2018-19 programs on 15 November 2017.
 Specific information regarding the proposal solicitations will be posted here on 1 November 2017.
 Please check back for all the details.

-Proposals will be accepted for monthly general meetings September 2017 through May 2018, monthly education classes September 2017 through May 2018, a one-day fair to be held 28 October 2017, and a two-day conference to be held 6-7 April 2018.
-All events are held in Fairfax County, which is in northern Virginia, just west of Washington, D.C.
-Honorariums will be given to all speakers, additional information can be found in the call for papers solicitation.
+Proposals will be accepted for monthly general meetings September 2018 through May 2019, monthly education classes September 2018 through May 2019, a one-day fair to be held 27 October 2018, and a two-day conference to be held 5-6 April 2019.
+All events are held in Fairfax County, which is in Northern Virginia, just west of Washington, D.C.

 The Fairfax Genealogical Society was founded as a not-for-profit organization in 1974 to provide educational opportunities to the genealogical community; to promote cooperation and support among genealogists; to encourage sound genealogical methods, standards of accuracy, and scholarly research; and to aid those doing research in the national capital area.
 The Society has over 500 members, who meet for lectures, educational programs, workshops and field trips.